bard/emacs-run-command/README.md

 (defun my-command-recipe ())          ;; displays as "my-command-recipe"
 ```

-### Generating commands on the fly
+### Generate commands on the fly

-Recipes are plain old Lisp functions, so they generate commands based on e.g. project setup.
+Recipes are plain old Lisp functions, so they can generate commands based on e.g. project setup.

+See also:

-See the [NPM project recipe](examples/run-command-recipe-package-json.el), which uses a JavaScript's project `package.json` file to generate commands, and the [Make project recipe](examples/run-command-recipe-make.el), which does the same for `Makefile` projects.
+- the [NPM project recipe](examples/run-command-recipe-package-json.el) generates commands from a project's `package.json` file
+- the [Make project recipe](examples/run-command-recipe-make.el) generates commands from a project's `Makefile` (courtesy of [helm-make](https://github.com/abo-abo/helm-make))